coindxter/linshield/README.md

 - [Issues](#issues)

 ## About The Project
-LinShield is a comprehensive hardening script designed for CyberPatriots participants, aimed at improving the security of Ubuntu 22.04 and Debian 11 systems.
+LinShield is a comprehensive hardening script designed for CyberPatriots participants, aimed at improving the security of Linux systems.
 This project helps users configure a virtual computer with a focus on competition needs, addressing vulnerabilities as they change over time.

 **Note**: This project is constantly evolving, and contributions are encouraged to adapt to new vulnerabilities and challenges.